SEACrowd/seacrowd.github.io/_projects/2025-seavl-phase-2.md

 Contributors for this task will translate the English prompts into any one of the following languages in which they are fluent/native speakers: _Thai, Standard Malay, Filipino/Tagalog, Lao, Khmer, Tamil, Mandarin Chinese, Burmese, Tetun, Bruneian Malay_.

-We need three contributors per language for this task.
+We need **three (03)** contributors per language for this task.
 Go to this [form](https://docs.google.com/forms/d/e/1FAIpQLSdbcxgN_sOqDResVkcj3s7IkYTWI8WDV6dZw0mZOIkH7puNSg/viewform?usp=dialog) to contribute.

 ### Task 4: Submit Visual Questions for Multicultural Images